checkly/docs.checklyhq.com/site/content/docs/browser-checks/multiple-tabs.md

     parent: "Browser checks"
 ---

-Certain scenarios might requires us to handle new tab creation or multiple tabs at once.
+Certain scenarios may require us to create new or multiple tabs simultaneously.
 Playwright Test supports this case and, as a consequence, Checkly does as well.

 ## Handling links that open a new tab